• Home

 5. Moonlight In Paris Rose

-Moonlight In Paris rose is not as famous as some other roses, but it is for sure a gem.
+Moonlight In Paris rose is not as famous as some other cottage garden roses, but it is for sure a gem.

-I have to admit I originally bought this rose for its romantic name, but it remains one of my favorite cottage garden roses.
+I have to admit I originally bought this rose because of its romantic name, but it remains one of my favorite cottage garden roses.

-First of all, it is a very productive bloomer, as it forms clusters of blooms and grows really fast.
+First of all, Moonlight In Paris is a very productive bloomer, as it forms clusters of blooms and grows really fast.
 Plus, it has a nice fragrance.

-Flower is pretty large, dense, and in an apricot color.
-It has a large yellow center when open, and that’s just like the moonlight.
+Flower of this garden rose is pretty large, dense, and in an apricot color.
+It has a large yellow tinted center when open, and that’s just like the moonlight right?

-If you are looking to build a romantic cottage garden rose collection, this rose is a must.
+If you are looking to build a romantic cottage rose garden, this rose is a must for your collection.

 Rose vase life comparison